msradam/3270Connect/docs/basic-usage.md

 - `-config`: Specifies the path to the configuration file (default is "workflow.json").
 - `-token`: Provides a one-time RSA token that replaces any `{{token}}` placeholder in workflow step text during execution.
+- `-showConnectionErrors`: By default, connection failures for the `Connect` step are informational and do not increment the failed workflow counter.
+Set this flag to surface connection failures as errors and include them in the failure tally.

 ### Injecting a runtime RSA token